ESCCwebsupport/example-school-jekyll/about/safeguarding.md

       * and another
       * third one
       * see link below
+  - _id: link_button
+    link_text: This is the button we're referring to
+    link: /
 ---

 This is where you edit the text.
 Make sure pages are all markdown and then the team can update them.